GamesCreed

 Last Train Home, PC, Review, Screenshots, Gameplay, GamesCreed

-Last Train Home has some minor bugs, mostly from audio.
+Last Train Home has some minor bugs, mostly from the audio.
 Entering and leaving a mission will often cause the music and final sound effects to blare several decibels higher than configured in the options.
 It is also sometimes possible for the music to still play for a few seconds even after the game has been fully closed.

-Last Train Home is great for those who want to maliciously plan everything else and manage a spreadsheet of resources and logistics.
+Last Train Home is great for those who want to meticulously plan everything else and manage a spreadsheet of resources and logistics.
 Things will be taken slowly, almost at a snail’s pace, to avoid roadblocks.
 Those who want to rush into action will likely quickly kill the entire Czechoslovakian Legion.
-This can easily accumulate with loading back dozens of hours if you can even figure out which save file that was.
+This can easily accumulate with loading back dozens of hours if you can even figure out which save file it was.

 Review Overview